vrundathakur2/vrundathakur2/README.md

-- 👋 Hi, I’m Vrunda Patel
+- 👋 Hi, I’m Vrunda Patel,a software developer
 - 👀 I’m interested in development and analytics
 - 🌱 I’m currently learning python and its related applications
 - 📫 Do reach me by email : vrundathakur2@gmail.com